 Some titles tested, like Horizon Zero Dawn and Gears Tactics come with dynamic resolution scaling that offers better performance, but the tradeoff is blurriness, as the feature doesn’t use artificial intelligence or DLSS 2.0 to clean up the scenes.
 PCWorld warned that blurriness in those scenes can become very apparent.

 A lot of gamers will likely not have to worry about blurriness — or even 8K gaming — at this point.
 Most gaming monitors, especially those that support Nvidia’s G Sync, top out at 4K resolutions while many mainstream gamers still play at 1080p or 1440p resolutions.
-Given that 8K panels are still targeted for professional workflows, existing monitors often come with slower refresh rates that make them less ideal for gaming, and the benefits of upscaling to 8K and then downscaling to a 4K screen are still unproven.
+Given that 8K panels are still targeted for professional workflows, existing monitors often come with slower refresh rates that make them less ideal for gaming, and the benefits of upscaling to 8K and then downscaling to a

 It’s unclear if gamers will appreciate dynamic resolution scaling, or if more titles will build those in.
 Until we see 6K or 8K panels purpose-built for gaming with high refresh rates, faster response times, and minimal lag, then we won’t be able to truly exploit the benefits of Nvidia’s 8K game-ready GPU.